JTStephens18/CryptoAliens/README.md

 # CryptoAliens
 The main purpose of this project was to deepen my understanding surrounding blockchain development.
-In order to deploy the Crypto Collectable dApp
-                I utilized Solidity, Web3.js, Ganache, and Truffle.
+In order to deploy the Crypto Collectable dApp I utilized Solidity, Web3.js, Ganache, and Truffle.
+In this dApp, a user inputs a string which creates a randomized 16 digit
+DNA sequence.
+This DNA is then used to create an alien that has unique features.
+The alien can feed on other aliens, or a CryptoKitty, to modify their DNA and create new aliens.
+Users can transfer ownership of their alien to another user.
+Users can attack other ailens to gain levels.
+These levels can be used to change the name of your alien or change their DNA.

+There are many areas of the project I'd like to expand.
+I plan to use Vue.js to enchance the front-end by adding user profiles which would display all aliens owned.
+You would be able to visit other user's profiles and attack their aliens displayed.
+I'm currently creating visual models for the aliens that correspond with their DNA.
+The dApp is ran locally on my PC, but once development progresses I'd like to deploy it to the Ethereum blockchain.